Germany triggers gas alarm stage, accuses Russia of 'economic attack'

 In the second stage, the market is still able to function without the need for state intervention that would kick in the final emergency stage.

-"We have seen some serious cuts already," a gas trader in Europe said.
-"The system is still coping, but there's not much left," he said.

-The benchmark Dutch wholesale gas contract for July delivery TRNLTTFMc1 rose as much as 4%, to 131.50 euros per Megawatt/hour (MWh) before settling at 128 euros/MWh by 0835 GMT, still up for the day.
+Dutch wholesale gas prices, the European benchmark, rose as much as 8% on Thursday.

-Nord Stream 1 is due to undergo maintenance on July 11-21 when flows will stop.
+Nord Stream 1 is due to undergo maintenance on Jul 11-21 when flows will stop.
+Hanns Koenig of consultancy Aurora Energy Services in Berlin said Gazprom might find reasons to drag out the process.

+"The reasons given so far for the delivery cuts already appear constructed," he said, adding:

+"Extended maintenance of Nord Stream 1 would further tighten the market and make it harder to fill gas storage until winter.
+This is of course in Russia's strategic interest."

-Russia may cut off gas to Europe entirely to bolster its political leverage, the head of the International Energy Agency (IEA) said on Wednesday, adding Europe needed to prepare now.
+Russia may cut off gas to Europe entirely to bolster its political leverage, the head of the International Energy Agency (IEA) warned on Wednesday, urging Europe to prepare now.

 Russian gas flows to Europe via Nord Stream 1 and through Ukraine were stable on Thursday, while reverse flows on the Yamal pipeline edged up, operator data showed.

-Several European countries have outlined measures to withstand a supply squeeze and avert winter energy shortages and an inflation spike that could test the continent's resolve to maintain sanctions on Russia.
+Several countries have outlined measures to withstand a supply squeeze and avert winter energy shortages and an inflation spike that could test Europe's resolve to maintain sanctions on Russia.

-The supply cuts have also driven German companies to contemplate painful production cuts and resorting to polluting forms of energy previously considered unthinkable as they adjust to the prospect of running out of Russian gas.
+The supply cuts have also driven German companies to contemplate painful production cuts and resorting to polluting energy sources previously considered unthinkable as they adjust to the prospect of running out of Russian gas.

-The European Union on Wednesday signalled it would temporarily turn to coal to plug energy shortfalls, while describing Moscow's gas supply cuts as "rogue moves."
+The European Union on Wednesday signalled it would temporarily turn to coal to plug energy shortfalls, while calling Moscow's gas supply cuts "rogue moves."

-The bloc's climate policy chief Frans Timmermans said on Thursday that 10 of the EU's 27 member countries have issued an "early warning" on gas supply - the first and least severe of three crisis levels identified in EU energy security regulations.
+The bloc's climate policy chief Frans Timmermans said on Thursday that 10 of the EU's 27 member countries have issued an "early warning" on gas supply - the first of three crisis levels identified in EU energy security regulations.

 "The risk of full gas disruption is now more real than ever before," he said.